bewcloud/bewcloud/README.md

 My focus was to get me to replace Nextcloud for me and my family ASAP, and it turns out it's not easy to do it all in a single, installable _thing_, so I focused on the Files UI, sync, and sharing, since [Radicale](https://radicale.org/v3.html) solved my other issues better than my own solution (and it's already _very_ efficient).

-## How does file sharing work?
+## How does private file sharing work?

+Public file sharing is now possible since [v2.2.0](https://github.com/bewcloud/bewcloud/releases/tag/v2.2.0).
 [Check this PR for advanced sharing with internal and external users, with read and write access that was being done and almost working](https://github.com/bewcloud/bewcloud/pull/4).
-I ditched all that complexity for simply using [symlinks](https://en.wikipedia.org/wiki/Symbolic_link), as it served my use case (I have multiple data backups and trust the people I provide accounts to, with the symlinks).
+I ditched all that complexity for simply using [symlinks](https://en.wikipedia.org/wiki/Symbolic_link) for internal sharing, as it served my use case (I have multiple data backups and trust the people I provide accounts to, with the symlinks).

 You can simply `ln -s /<absolute-path-to-data-files>/<owner-user-id>/<directory-to-share> /<absolute-path-to-data-files>/<user-id-to-share-with>/` to create a shared directory between two users, and the same directory can have different names, now.